 Answer: Depending on the process involved, arranged marriages are not necessarily wrong from the standpoint of the Bible.
 They are the custom of some cultures and peoples such as those living in India.
 The problem is that such marriages, even if they are planned by those who love the parties involved, can have a lesser chance at being happy and healthy.

-To consider marrying someone, it is important to get to know what they are like.
+To consider marriage to another person, apart from having it arranged for you, it is important to get to know what they are like.
 Is their personality compatible with yours?
 Do you enjoy their company and just being around them?
 Do you have common interests?
 To get to know a person involves spending a good deal of time with that person, a process known in the United States and elsewhere as dating.
-However, dating should not involve having sexual relations as is common in many countries and the U.S.A.
-The Bible condemns such sexual relations as fornication or sexual immorality:

 Dating, however, should not involve having sexual relations as is common in many countries and the United States of America.
 The Bible condemns such sexual relations as fornication or sexual immorality.

 Some of the Christians who came under Paul's care lived in the city of Corinth.
 A city of a few hundred thousand people made wealthy by commerce, Corinth was notorious for its sex sins.
 In fact, the phrase 'to behave as a Corinthian' was used to refer to someone who led a sensual and immoral life.

 The apostle Paul warned the church at Corinth, who lived in a place where a whole temple was dedicated to Venus (i.e. dedicated to lust), to run as fast as they could away from immorality (1Corinthians 6:18)!
 This warning was especially directed toward those who had taken marriage vows.